More than an AI detector.

 Leading research in AI content detection modeling

 Our AI detection model contains 7 components that process text to determine if it was written by AI.
 We utilize a multi-step approach that aims to produce predictions that reach maximum accuracy, with the least false positives.
-Our model specializes in detecting content from Chat GPT, GPT 3, GPT 4, Bard, and LLaMa models.
+Our model specializes in detecting content from Chat GPT, GPT 4, Gemini, Claude and LLaMa models.

 See how it works